[This post was originally published on 31st March 2021. It has been updated on 8th June 2022.]

 Custom Activities in SFMC Journey Builder

-Build custom activities to extend its existing functionality, or to integrate with external systems to enhance journeys.
-A custom activity is a web application that can be integrated with SFMC, and invoked by Journey Builder during execution through an HTTP request.
-These activities can be tailored to your requirements to perform non-native actions.
+Build custom activities in Journey Builder to extend its existing functionality, or to integrate with external systems to enhance journeys.
+A custom activity in Journey Builder is a web application that can be integrated with SFMC, and invoked by Journey Builder during execution through an HTTP request.
+Custom activity in Journey Builder can be tailored to your requirements to perform non-native actions.

 Each activity has two main components:

 - Design time: Through a JSON configuration, it describes how the Salesforce Journey Builder engine should run and what data it should send